leonawicz/tabr/README.md

 The third argument, `string` only applies to fretted string instruments and is always optional.
 In this example it specifies the strings of a guitar.
 Providing this information in conjunction with the pitch fixes the frets so that LilyPond does not have to guess them.
+This only applies for tablature output.
 Note that the `x` shown below is just a placeholder indicating no need to specify a string for the quarter note rest.
 You can put a string number there but it is ignored.

 Explicit string numbers are not needed for this example since is uses lowest fret numbers (the default).
 They are provided for a more complete